madhurashinde/EducationPlatformForStudent-EdPad/README.md

 3. View their completed courses from previous semesters
 4. Access courses in the current semester
 5. After accessing a course, the student will be able to:
    - View announcements and download lecture materials from modules
    - Submit assignments
    - Add comments to graded submissions
    - Submit a survey to provide feedback on the course

 **Other Features**

 1. School library with academic resources
-2. Quizlet section for studying and reviewing material.
+2. Quizlet section where students can select the topics they want to study and access corresponding flashcards to enhance their learning experience.